Twofyw/sslocal-http-compose/README.md

 - Further projects ([useful?](http://jasonwilder.com/blog/2014/10/13/a-simple-way-to-dockerize-applications/))

 ## Quick start
-First, you need a shadowsocks server :).
+Firstly, you need a shadowsocks server :).

 Once you've got that, all you need to do is placing the configuration file under this folder and `docker-compose up -d`.
 Then the http proxy should be already listening on port 8118 on host XD.